VFScale: Intrinsic Reasoning through Verifier-Free Test-time Scalable Diffusion Model: Details of experiments

 \subsection{Core Metric Definition}

-For Maze, successful solving means finding a continuous path from starting location to target location without any breaking or overlapping with the wall; for Sudoku, successful solving means filling all the missing numbers that \emph{exactly} match the ground-truth, both of which are very stringent metrics.
+For Maze, successful solving means finding a continuous path from starting location to target location without breaking or overlapping with the wall; for Sudoku, successful solving means filling all the missing numbers that \emph{exactly} match the ground truth, both of which are very stringent metrics.